-Sleep is a vital and essential component of our health and well-being.
-Without sleep we struggle to properly function.
+Are you looking for natural ways to improve your sleep?
+Sleep is a vital part of our health and well-being.
+Without sleep, we struggle to properly function.
 There are many causes of insomnia and sleep disorders including stress, anxiety and depression.
 Almost anything that affects or disturbs our mind when we’re awake, can cause sleep issues at night.

 Warning signs of a sleep disorder include long standing insomnia that’s lasted for several weeks or months, sleepwalking or other excessive movement, being unable to stay awake during the day because you feel so tired, mood swings, irritability or waking up feeling pain or panicked.